Porim/AllSmart/README.md

       resources :allowed_games, only: [:destroy]
     end
     ```
 8. Creating models and validations, corresponding views and controllers following Rails conventions.
-Our models:
-    * allowed_game
-    * game
-    * kid
-    * user
 11. Organising CSS files (currently being refactored)
     During bootcamp we used atomic framework when writing CSS, however after the project week was finished, we found that some further refactoring is neccessary.
 Our current way of organising CSS:
     ```